GabeScott/standard-works-vault/General Conference/1985 October - The Only True Church.md

 Should we not then make one accommodation and set this doctrine aside?
 Would it not be better to have more accept what would be left of the gospel than the relatively few who are converted now?

 Our missionaries sift through thousands to find one convert.
 Our harvest may seem impressive, but we are but gleaners.
-As the scriptures have foretold, we gather “one of a city, and two of a family.”
-(Jer.
-3:14.)
+As the scriptures have foretold, we gather “one of a city, and two of a family.” ([[Jeremiah 3.14|Jer.
+3:14]].)

 Some have recommended that we confine ourselves strictly to evidences of the gospel: happy family life, and temperate living, and so on.

-Could we not use the words better or best?
-The word only really isn’t the most appealing way to begin a discussion of the gospel.
+Could we not use the words *better* or *best?* The word *only* really isn’t the most appealing way to begin a discussion of the gospel.

 If we thought only in terms of diplomacy or popularity, surely we should change our course.